Key Takeaways

-To answer this question of equipment properly, we need to also consider what is mountaineering vs hiking?
+To answer this question of equipment properly, we need to also consider what is mountaineering vs. hiking boots?
 The difference between the two is huge, in that the former often involves a lot more danger and is typically more physically demanding than going on a simple hike.
 When hiking, you may encounter a slightly steeper incline, a couple of rocks to squeeze yourself around or a stream to jump over.
 Mountaineering is a much tougher task, as the end goal is to reach the top by any means.
 It can frequently include climbing sheer rock faces or overcoming glaciers.
 As such, both will require different footwear.
 Read on to find out more about the details of each sport!

 The Importance of Proper Footwear Choice